practical-inclusivity/sanfrancisco/README.md

 **Respect**: We value conversation and collaboration over debates and arguments.

-**Experiences**: We will prioritize the stories, experiences, and feelings of marginalized people and over the comfort of privileged people.
+**Experiences**: We will prioritize the stories, experiences, and feelings of marginalized people over the comfort of privileged people.

 **Intersectionality**: Effective inclusivity requires that we consider the many combinations and categories of marginalizations.